HewlettPackard/hpe-solutions-openshift/DL-LTI-Openshift/RHEL_BareMetalworker_nodes/Readme.md

          '$ oc edit scheduler'

 ### ***Note***
 To add more worker Nodes, need to update worker details in haproxy and binddns on head nodes.
-Then go ahead with Adding RHEL8.9 Worker Nodes section.
+Then go ahead with Adding rhel 9.4 Worker Nodes section.